-YOUR DASHBOARD
+YOUR WORKPLACE PENSION DASHBOARD FOR 2022

-A committee of independent professionals (the "IGC") have assessed whether your workplace personal pension plan gives you value for money.
-The key factors the IGC considered are summarised below, together with the IGC's rating of each factor and where more work is needed.
+A committee of independent professionals (the "IGC") has assessed whether your workplace pension plan gives you value for money.
+The key factors the IGC considered are summarised below, together with the IGC's rating of each factor and calls to actions for members.